xlladdins/xll/docs/Excel4MacrosE-G.md

 **GET.NAME**(**name\_text**, info\_type)

-Name\_text    can be a name defined on the macro sheet; an external reference to a name defined on the active workbook, for example, "\!Sales"; or an external reference to a name defined on a particular open workbook, for example, "\[Book1\]SHEET1\!Sales".
+Name\_text&nbsp;&nbsp;&nbsp;&nbsp;can be a name defined on the macro sheet; an external reference to a name defined on the active workbook, for example, "\!Sales"; or an external reference to a name defined on a particular open workbook, for example, "\[Book1\]SHEET1\!Sales".
 Name\_text can also be a hidden name.

-Info\_type     specifies the type of information to return about the name.
+Info\_type&nbsp;&nbsp;&nbsp;&nbsp; specifies the type of information to return about the name.
 If 1 or omitted, the definition is returned.
 If 2, returns TRUE if the name is defined for just the sheet, FALSE if the name is defined for the entire workbook.

 **Remarks**